 - Audio quality

-- Clearance can take time if content isn't the property of the organization or public domain
+- Clearance can take time if content isn't the property of the organization or in the public domain

 EXAMPLE